mezidia/mezidia-inspector/README.md

 # mezidia-inspector
- GitHub workflow to manage issues and pull requests
+ GitHub App to manage your repository